masoudslipknot/simple-chess-in-counsol/README.md

 You can save the game and load your previous saves. <br>

-Also, for every move you have 30s to move.
+Also, for every move you have 30s to take.